xaaronc/nidaq-tools/README.md

     ./simplemeter --chan 4 --mode diff --rate 1000 --avg 500 --rsense 10 --ts

 Reads differential samples from channel 4 at 1 kHz, prints averages of 500 points along with the correponding timestamp.
-The --rsense option specifies that we are sampling the voltage across a current sense resistors of 10 mohms, and outputs data in mA.
+The `--rsense` option specifies that we are sampling the voltage across a current sense resistors of 10 mohms, and outputs data in mA.

-Voltage, time, current and resistance are always input and output in milli- {volts, amps, watts, seconds}.
+Voltage, time, current and resistance are always input and output in milli-{volts, amps, watts, seconds}.